Admission to the Master’s Program

 The completed application, application fee, transcripts, test scores, academic writing sample, personal statement and vita/resume should be submitted using the online admissions process at the University Admissions web site.
-The three letters of recommendation should be mailed to Professor K. Aaron Smith, Coordinator of Graduate Studies, English Department, Campus Box 4240, Illinois State University, Normal, IL 61790-4240.
+Three letters of recommendation are required.

 Requested materials for Admission to the Master's Program: